 If you have a profile photo, it’s a good idea to add one.
 If you don’t have one, you can add it later.
 The same applies to the cover photo.

-Skip the option to ‘like the page’ (you can do this later, once your page is set up).
-Select ‘add email contacts’ when prompted, but click on ‘next’ on the next screen, and don’t actually add any (you can add these later).
-In the ‘share something’ box click skip.
+The fastest way to do the next stage is Skip the option to ‘like the page’ (this is where you use the ‘Like’ feature to ‘like’ your own page, but it’s you’re better off doing this onceyour page is set up and populated with posts).
+Then Select ‘add email contacts’ when prompted, but click on ‘next’ on the next screen, and don’t actually add any (you can add these later).
+In the ‘share something’ box click skip (this is asking you if you want to share anything with your contacts right now, which you don’t).

 You should now be able to explore the Admin page – start by reading the information below for a quick explanation of the various features and sections, and check out the links and video tutorials as you go.